3 Critical Elements of Website Personalization and Optimization

 We’re pretty passionate about improving CX because we believe that’s where brands can add more value to their customers and to their bottom line.
 But CX isn’t static, it’s a constantly moving target that shifts as various market factors and customer preferences change.
-This is why strategies to improve CX must factor in variety, velocity and volume.
+This is why website optimization strategies to improve CX must factor in variety, velocity and volume.

 Variety: Improve website personalization with different experiences

 With demands for greater levels of personalization, brands have to find ways to serve unique experiences to first time website visitors and repeat customers to get them to engage.
 If a website receives upward of 100,000 unique visitors a month, that could be a daunting task.

 How does a brand know what experiences will resonate with visitors or what they’ll find relevant?

 Traditional A/B testing tools aren't especially useful for this type of use case because it takes months to generate answers, and even then, it can only test to hopefully find the best choice between a small number of options.
 Being able to serve up a variety of unique experiences requires the ability to see how visitors are interacting on a website in real time, and to respond to those actions with relevant contextual information.